NoaSharabi8/SurviveGame/README.md

 - Perform reverse engineering on the APK.
 - Restore all missing resources (images, layout files, icons, etc.).
 - Fix any bugs or inconsistencies to make the app fully functional.
-- Submit the working code to GitHub and show proof of success.

 ---